lohedges/slsm/README.md

 An object for the discretised boundary.
 The `discretise` method solves for a set of boundary points and segments given the current mesh and level set.
-Following this, the `computeAreaFractions` method can determine the material area fraction in each of the finite element cells.
+Following this, the `computeAreaFractions` method can determine the material area fraction in each of the elements of the level set mesh.

 ### InputOutput
 Provides functionality for reading and writing data structures.
 Currently